Towards a National Strategy on Climate, Health, and Well-being for Australia

 - Meet with your MP!
 We've developed an Advocacy Toolkit to provide you with everything you need to know for getting in touch with your local representative.
 Find out more here.

-- The Discussion Paper distributed in June 2016.
+- The Discussion Paper making the case for a National Strategy for Australia, was distributed in June 2016.

 - An online survey capturing feedback on the Discussion Paper to inform the development of a policy proposal to go to the federal government.